-By joining the Global Heart Hub, you are joining an alliance of similar organisations who share common goals and the benefits are as follows:
+By affiliating with the Global Heart Hub, you are joining an alliance of similar organisations who share common goals.
+The benefits are as follows:

 Having access to a platform to share best practice and experiences, and to be part of the global conversation on cardiovascular disease.

 Participating in global advocacy and awareness campaigns.

-Create meaningful connections between organisations that serve heart patients.
+Creating meaningful connections and relationships across organisations that serve heart patients and their carers.

 Looking to Join a Patient Organisation?

 Looking to join a patient organisation?
 See our affiliate’s map for your local patient organisation.

 CVDs are the number 1 cause of death globally: more people die annually from CVDs than from any other cause.